nomadicvince/automation_library/README.md

 ## Overview

 This is a curated collection of automation scripts written in **Bash** and **Python**, with future additions planned for **Terraform** and **Ansible**.
 These scripts are designed to simplify infrastructure management, streamline DevOps workflows, and serve as a personal toolkit for recurring tasks.
+Bash scripts are optimized for Fedora, but can be editied for any Linux distro.

 ---